Dave Made a Maze (2017) | An Actually Fun Funhouse

 After a few more of his friends come by to provide a little advice or see if they can help the situation, it takes very little time for a whole crowd to arrive in the apartment; all of whom are eager to get inside the fort.
 There’s even a documentary film crew in the room with a curious interest in the situation.
 Despite Dave’s warnings that it’s not safe, Annie gets fed up with the situation and she leads the crew in to extract him, but it soon turns out that the place is as dangerous as Dave had suggested.

 The film can be pretty easily dissected into three acts.
 Act I takes place in the apartment and people gathering to look at the maze.
 Act II is about exploring the maze and looking for Dave.
 Act III is about escaping the maze with their lives.
 Act I is the slower part of the film where characters are introduced and gives you some insight into the humor of the film.
 The jokes themselves are not offensive, but they also aren’t the most laugh-out-loud funny either.
 The strength of the first act is just in how it presents the mystery and magic of the maze to keep you interested through its slower moments.
 Even though nothing significant was happening for the first twenty minutes, I was still intrigued by the whole scenario.
 When everyone goes into the maze, the movie really gets going because that’s when the amazing set design and quirky humor really gets to shine.
-There is so much cardboard in this film it will give your eyes paper-cuts.
+There is so much cardboard in this film, it will give your eyes paper-cuts.
 Even if the humor is not landing with you, I would recommend sticking with the movie just to see the sets the filmmakers created.
 The simplest rooms look impressive.
 It only gets better when the magic of the maze starts getting wild and people start dying in spectacular fashion.

 Image: Gravitas Ventures

 Dave Made a Maze has the “horror” tag attached to it on the streaming service we used to watch it, and I know I mentioned that people start dying, but I would argue it is anything but a horror movie.
 It’s a comedy that isn’t necessarily focused on the humor, but on the charm of something as childishly playful as a cardboard fort.
 Humor plays a big part in the film and everything, but the jokes are more around the fantastical scenario and how most people seem perfectly okay that there is a massive fort in an apartment with cardboard booby traps and sentient beasts within it.
-Annie is the straight man of the bunch who reacts to it all with an appropriate amount of disbelief and surprise, but is not hysterical or obnoxious with the fact that it makes no logical sense.
+Annie is the straight man of the bunch who reacts to it all with an appropriate amount of disbelief and surprise but is not hysterical or obnoxious with the fact that it makes no logical sense.
 Eventually, she even gets in on the joke a little bit.
 Dave Made a Maze taps into that nostalgic memory of being a kid and using your imagination to create a world that is fantastic and wild out of something as inane as cardboard, which I think is why the somewhat accepting attitude of everyone works really well.
-It’s almost as though they all understand Dave’s dilemma and what it means to have that imagination, but nothing really built or accomplished to fulfil it.
+It’s almost as though they all understand Dave’s dilemma and what it means to have that imagination, but nothing really built or accomplished to fulfill it.

 There are a few moments in the film that I could criticize, though it didn’t really bother me much.
 The magical nature of the fort is brought up, and the stakes are raised, but it doesn’t always make sense or it isn’t thoroughly explained.
 The characters give some explanations and exposition about the situations, but you just have to take their word for it because it’s all a little absurd.
 If you have trouble giving up your suspension of disbelief or if you don’t find the comedy very funny, there is a caveat: the film is only 87 minutes long.
 While I would find it hard to believe you don’t find anything worthwhile in Dave Made a Maze, at least it will not overstay its welcome.